Ins1gnio/Fuzzy-Logic/README.md

-# Fuzzy-Logic
+# Fuzzy Logic and Clustering
+This repo. consist of fuzzy logic, and clustering (HCM and Fuzzy Clustering).

+## Fuzzy Logic
-Fuzzy Logic python code (without Scikit Lib.), created for "Fundamental of Intelligent System" Class, BME.\
-FIS --> using Mamdani max - min method.\
+Fuzzy Logic fully created in python (without Scikit Lib.), created for "Fundamental of Intelligent System" Class, BME.
+This code consist of 2 Input Membership Function (IMF) and 1 Output Membership Function (OMF), which together with the linguistic term is plotted using matplotlib.
+The rule-base is printed by grid.
+Fuzzy Inference System (FIS) is implemented using Mamdani max - min method.
+Defuzzification procedure done using centroid method (CoG of the shape).
-Defuzzification --> using centroid.\
 Code is based on an example to find body condition, with 2 inputs (height and weight).

+## Fuzzy Clustering
+To be continue...